Group Therapy

 Joseph Hersey Pratt, a Boston internist, is generally acknowledged to be the father of contemporary group therapy.
 Pratt treated many patients with advanced tuberculosis… A degree of cohesiveness and mutual support developed that appeared helpful in combating the depression and isolation so common among patients with tuberculosis.

-Yalom traces the historical origins of group therapy to Pratt's 1905 tuberculosis classes, establishing cohesiveness and mutual support as founding therapeutic mechanisms predating formal psychotherapeutic theory.
+Yalom situates the historical origins of group therapy in Pratt’s early-twentieth-century clinical experiments, identifying cohesiveness and mutual support as the foundational curative mechanisms discovered at the field’s inception.

 Yalom, Irvin D., The Theory and Practice of Group Psychotherapy, Fifth Edition, 2008thesis